GaborJenei/disaster-response/README.md

 # disaster-response
-ETL &amp; ML Pipeline to classify messages related to disasters
+ETL &amp; ML Pipeline to classify messages related to disasters.

-The README file includes a summary of the project, how to run the Python scripts and web app, and an explanation of the files in the repository.
-Comments are used effectively and each function has a docstring.

 The intention and motivation is to help essential disaster response services to filter through a myriad of messages identifying the relevant one.